See what the IHS Markit Score report has to say about Atmos Energy Corp.

 There is no PMI sector data available for this security.

-The current level displays a positive indicator.
-ATO credit default swap spreads are near the lowest level of the last one year and indicate improvement in the market's perception of the company's credit worthiness.
+The current level displays a negative indicator.
+ATO credit default swap spreads are near their highest levels for the past 1 year, which indicates the market's more negative perception of the company's credit worthiness.

 Please send all inquiries related to the report to score@ihsmarkit.com.